kedro-org/kedro-viz/STYLE_GUIDE.md

 ### Typography

 Typography styles are set using the `.kedro` class.
 It should wrap all text elements, in order to enforce a consistent font-size/font-family etc, allowing the font-sizes to be set relatively using `em` but keeping them independent of parent app font styles.
-This class is [inherited from Kedro-UI](https://github.com/quantumblacklabs/kedro-ui/blob/master/src/styles/typography/styles.css), where it's used to establish a base of 10px allowing all other `em` based units to equal the equivalent in pixels divided by ten.
+This class is used to establish a base of 10px allowing all other `em` based units to equal the equivalent in pixels divided by ten.

 ### Units